-Dental decay is damage to the tooth structure that occurs when bacteria in the mouth create acids that attack the enamel and dentin, therefore breaking down the tooth structure.
+Decay is damage to the tooth structure that occurs when bacteria in the mouth create acids that attack the enamel and dentin, therefore breaking down the tooth structure.
 While research has shown that some people may have a genetic predisposition to cavities, tooth decay is still preventable if you avoid the following.

 Not Brushing Regularly

 In addition to brushing regularly, the ADA recommends cleaning between teeth with floss at least once a day.
 This can be done either morning or night but should be done at least once within a 24-hour cycle.
-Failure to floss allows plaque to build up in the spaces between the teeth, which can lead to problems like dental decay, tartar, and periodontal (gum) disease.
+Failure to floss allows plaque to build up in the spaces between the teeth, which can lead to problems like decay, tartar, and periodontal (gum) disease.

 Eating Sugary Foods

-Foods and beverages high in sugar and other carbohydrates significantly contribute to dental decay.
+Foods and beverages high in sugar and other carbohydrates significantly contribute to tooth decay.
 While sugar on its own is not the culprit, the damaging chain of events that occur following the intake of sugar can be to blame.